 - Preheat the oven to 325ºF.
-Line a large pan with parchment paper
+Line a large baking sheet or roasting pan with parchment paper

-- Meanwhile, stir your seasonings together in a medium-sized bowl.
-You can use 1 teaspoon of coarse salt (1/2 teaspoon table salt) and ½ teaspoon of coarse black pepper OR stay tuned for these delectable flavors over the next few days: Pesto and Parmesan, Sweet and Salty Spice, Sticky Chewy Maple and Pumpkin Spice, Blackened Sweet Sriracha and Soy.
+Meanwhile, stir your seasonings together in a medium-sized bowl.
+You can use 1 teaspoon of coarse salt (1/2 teaspoon table salt) and 1/2 teaspoon of coarse black pepper.

 Transfer the seeds to the bowl of seasonings and stir to coat.
 Pour the seeds onto the large pan and put the pan into the oven.
 Roast the seeds until they are dry and crisp, 15-18 minutes.

 While the pumpkin seeds are roasting, use a metal serving spoon to scrape all the stringy fibers away from the inside of the pumpkin.
 Discard them.
 Now your pumpkin is ready for carving!

 Transfer to a serving bowl or store roasted pumpkin seeds for up to 3 days in an airtight container.